 Back when Iron Man was first released in 2008, the idea of building a shared cinematic universe based on characters largely unknown outside of comic book circles was the definition of risky.
 Fast forward 11 years later and the MCU has become widely regarded as an astonishing achievement that’s surpassed every other major franchise in terms of both financial reward and critical acclaim.

 While each Marvel hero is powerful in their own right, some cinematic outings are stronger than others and inevitably, everyone has their favorites.
-To celebrate the release of Avengers: Endgame, join us as we take a closer look at Earth’s Mightiest Heroes and rank all 22 Marvel movies released so far.
+To celebrate the last chapter in the Infinity Saga, SpiderMan: Far From Home, join us as we take a closer look at Earth’s Mightiest Heroes and rank all 23 Marvel movies released so far.